Institutional Advancement Manager

 Phoenix Theatre seeks an Institutional Advancement Manager to join our dynamic Development team.
 Exceptional writing ability and an excitement about researching and locating grant and sponsorship opportunities is of primary importance – we will train the right person in the details.
 Individuals desiring a collaborative, ambitious environment and an organization-wide commitment to excellence are encouraged to consider this opportunity.

 This position works with the Associate Director of Development to expand and enhance the Theatre’s corporate, foundation and government funding strategies and relationships.

 Reports to the Associate Director of Development

 This individual is responsible for institutional knowledge, research of potential funders and organization alignment, cultivation, and solicitation to meet annual and campaign goals.
 Responsible for donor stewardship, ensuring compliance with funding guidelines, and accurate, timely reporting to both the funder and the Development team.
 Prior success in securing grants from national funders, as well as developing local corporate sponsorships is highly desired.

-Please send an email with your cover letter and resume to Julia Tilley, Associate Director of Development, at email@example.com.
+Please send an email with your cover letter, resume, and writing samples to Julia Tilley, Associate Director of Development, at firstname.lastname@example.org.

 House Manager — Part time, Hourly